-Helicopter, small plane crash in Spain’s Mallorca; 5 dead
+Helicopter, small plane crash in Spain’s Mallorca; 7 dead

-MADRID (AP) — At least five people were killed Sunday in a collision between a helicopter and a small plane on the island of Mallorca, authorities said.
+MADRID (AP) — A mid-air collision between a sightseeing helicopter and a small plane on the Spanish island of Mallorca killed seven people Sunday, authorities said.

-The regional government of Spain’s Balearic islands, which include Mallorca, tweeted that the crash happened at 1:35 p.m.
-(1135 GMT).
+The victims included three adults and two children on the helicopter and two local men on the light plane, the regional government of Spain’s Balearic islands, which include Mallorca, said in a tweet.

+Local media reported the helicopter was on a sightseeing tour.
+One of the helicopter victims was Italian, private Spanish news agency Europa Press said.

 Part of the wreckage from the aircraft landed near houses in a rural area.